Sometimes science gets things wrong…

 The demonization of fat was certainly a misguided step in the nutritional science world.

-Throughout the mid-twentieth century, people were advised by dietary experts to reduce their fat intake as it would lead to weight gain and heart disease.
+During the mid-twentieth century, people were advised to reduce their fat intake as it would lead to weight gain, increased body fat, and heart disease.

-Fats makeup nearly every cell in our bodies and contribute to the formation of hormones.
+Fats make up nearly every cell in our bodies and contribute to the formation of our hormones (e.g, estrogen & progesterone).
 Some fats promote inflammation and others help minimize it.
-More importantly, some forms of fat may improve your odds of getting pregnant.
+More importantly, some forms of fat may improve ovulation and your odds of getting pregnant.

 Let’s explore why you shouldn’t fear fats when trying to conceive.